jfrog/log4j-tools/README.md

 ### 3. Am I configuring this correctly?

 Due to the high risk associated with the vulnerability, developers relying on mitigations may want to double check that the environment was indeed configured correctly (which Java runtime actually runs the application?
 Were environment and command line flags set correctly?).
 In order to simplify this sanity check, JFrog is releasing a few tools.
-The tools are intended to run in the same environment as a production application.
+The tools are intended to run in the same environment as a production application -

 * [env_verify.jar](#env_verifyjar) will validate the proper application of mitigations against CVE-2021-44228.
 * [scan_cve_2021_45046_config](#scan_cve_2021_45046_config) will validate the `log4j2` configuration does not allow for exploitation of CVE-2021-45046.